pankale2/custqual/.github/copilot/instructions.md

 - Keep the interface clean and minimal
 - Ensure responsive design for different screen sizes
 - Add subtle animations for better user feedback
+- When mixing Jinja variables and JavaScript, always quote and parse variables for JS safety

 ## Testing Considerations
 - Consider edge cases with different Excel file formats